 At first, your follow-up appointments may be every 3 to 4 months.
 The longer you are cancer-free, the less often you will need to see your doctor.

-- Cancer spread.
-If your breast cancer had spread to your lymph nodes, the more lymph nodes that had cancer cells, the higher your risk of recurrence.
+Cancer spread.
+If your breast cancer had spread to your lymph nodes, the more lymph nodes that had cancer cells, the more likely your risk of recurrence.
 Your risk is also higher if cancer cells were found in the lymph vessels or blood vessels of your breast.

-- Histologic grade.
+Histologic grade.
 This term refers to how much the tumor cells resemble normal cells when viewed under the microscope.
-The higher the histologic grade, the greater the chance of recurrence.
+The higher the histologic grade, the higher the odds of recurrence.

 The type of treatment you get for local breast cancer recurrences depends on the type of treatment you got at first.
 If you had a lumpectomy, local recurrence is usually treated with a mastectomy.
 If you had a mastectomy, recurrence near the mastectomy site is treated by removing the tumor if possible, usually followed by radiation.

 If breast cancer is found in the other breast, it may be a new tumor unrelated to the first breast cancer.
 This would be treated like a new case of breast cancer.
 You would get either a lumpectomy or mastectomy, followed by more treatments if necessary.

 If the cancer comes back in another part of the body, such as the bones, lungs, liver, or brain, you may get surgery, chemotherapy, radiation, hormone therapy, targeted therapy, or a combination.
 It depends on your specific situation.

 Doctors may recommend that women whose cancer cells have high levels of the HER2 protein undergo immunotherapy, alone or with chemotherapy, with one of these drugs:

 - Ado-trastuzumab emtansine (Kadcyla)